Enhanced channel estimation for near-field IRS-aided multi-user MIMO system via a large deep residual network: Introduction

-\subsection{Organization and Notation}
+\subsection{Organization and notation}

 The remainder of this paper is structured as follows.
 In Section 2, the system model of an IRS-aided MU NF communication is established.
 The CRLB is derived in Section 3.
-In Section 4, the RC, and FL-DRN-NFCE network are proposed, and the computational complexity of the above-mentioned networks is also given.
-The provision of simulation results and conclusions is carried out in Section 5 and Section 6, respectively.
+In Section 4, the RC, and the FL-DRN-NFCE network are proposed, and the computational complexity of the aforementioned networks is also given.
+Finally, the simulation results and conclusions are presented in Sections 5 and 6, respectively.